c39018084/yublog/README.md

 ## 🔐 Privacy & Data Protection

-- **No Personal Information Required**: No emails, phone numbers, or personal details needed
+- **Minimal Personal Information**: Only username required - no emails, phone numbers, or other sensitive personal details needed
 - **Username-Only Registration**: Create accounts with just a username and security key
-- **Zero PII Storage**: YuBlog stores no personally identifiable information
 - **GDPR Compliant**: Minimal data collection by design - perfect for privacy-conscious users
 - **Self-Hosted**: Complete control over your data with self-hosted deployment
 - **Secure by Default**: WebAuthn authentication eliminates password-related data breaches